 2.4 NUTNR

-The annotation on all NUTNR instruments that were switched to SUNA reads: “The Satlantic ISUS instrument has been discontinued, and all OOI ISUS units have been converted to the Sea-Bird SUNA model.
+The annotation on all NUTNR instruments that were switched to SUNA currently reads: “The Satlantic ISUS instrument has been discontinued, and all OOI ISUS units have been converted to the Sea-Bird SUNA model.
 A new data parser is in development, and any resulting data gaps will be filled once the parser has been delivered and the data are processed.”
 This annotation needs to be updated when the new parser is implemented.
 In addition, all old NUTNR data that came from the problematic ISUS model should be annotated regarding the known issues with that model.

 2.5 OPTAA